cambiotraining/unix-shell/materials/xx-permissions.md

 ::::: {.callout-answer}
 1. To add write permissions to the file: `chmod u+w version.txt`
-2. Running `chmod 774 analyse_data` would result in the following permissions: `rwxrwxr--`.
+2. Running `chmod 774 analyse_data` results in permissions `rwxrwxr--`:
-   This means:
-   1. Owner: read, write, execute
+   - Owner: read, write, execute
-   2. Group: read, write, execute
+   - Group: read, write, execute
-   3. Others: read-only
+   - Others: read-only
-3. They could change the permissions to `rwx------` with `chmod 700 documentation`
+3. They could use `chmod 700 documentation` to set permissions to `rwx------`, making the directory accessible only to themselves.
 :::::
 :::